Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Debit Network Routing ID
 A 6-digit value identifying the specific debit network providing the response to the request message.

-## Authorization Type Indicator
-Identifies if the authorization requested is an initial, reauthorization, deferred or incremental.

-## Bill Payment Indicator
-Identifies if the bill payment requested is a recurring, instalment, or deferred.

 ## Developer Dashboard
 A web portal for managing your developer account, apps, and API credentials.